-On the process of the risk assessment, the identification of hazards and control measures only be useful when they are recorded and recommendations implemented.
+In the process of the risk assessment, the identification of hazards and control measures only be useful when they are recorded and recommendations implemented.

-It is important for the security personal to make a note although the control measures have applied.
+It is important for the security personal to make a note although the control measures have been applied.
 If the hazard is not completely removed from the place and have applied the control measure.
 The risk can come again that is called “Residual Risk”

 - Report Number

 - Risk assessment summary